History of Williamsburg, Virginia: Post Civil War

-About 20 years later, in 1881, Collis P. Huntington's Chesapeake and Ohio Railroad (C&O) built through the area, eventually establishing six stations in Williamsburg and the surrounding area.
+About 20 years later, in 1881, Collis P. Huntington's Chesapeake and Ohio Railway (C&O) built through the area, eventually establishing six stations in Williamsburg and the surrounding area.
 This aided passenger travel and shipping for local farmers, but the railroad had been built primarily for through-coal traffic destined for the coal pier and export at Newport News.
 Initially the tracks ran down Duke of Gloucester Street and through the grounds of the former Capitol at the eastern end.
 They were later relocated.

 Of course, there were the ongoing activities of the College of William and Mary.
 However, school sessions there were temporarily suspended for financial reasons from 1882 until 1886, when the college became a state school.

 Beginning in the 1890s, C&O land agent Carl M. Bergh, a Norwegian-American who had earlier farmed in the mid-western states, realized that the gentler climate of eastern Virginia and depressed post-Civil War land prices would be attractive to his fellow Scandinavians who were farming in other northern parts of the country.
 He began sending out notices, and selling land.
 Soon there was a substantial concentration of relocated Americans of Norwegian, Swedish, and Danish descent in the area.
 The location earlier known as Vaiden's Siding on the railroad just west of Williamsburg in James City County, was renamed Norge.
 These citizens and their descendants found the area conditions favorable as described by Bergh, and many became leading merchants, tradespersons, and farmers in the community.
 These transplanted Americans brought some new blood and enthusiasm to the old colonial capitol area.